Medically reviewed by Drugs.com. Last updated on Jul 4, 2022.

-Status epilepticus is a continuous seizure that lasts longer than normal.
-A seizure usually lasts a few seconds to a few minutes.
-Status epilepticus is a medical emergency that can cause permanent brain damage or death.
+Status epilepticus is a seizure that lasts longer than 5 minutes.
+It can also be a second seizure before you are fully awake and aware after the first.
+Status epilepticus is a medical emergency.
+It can cause permanent brain damage or death.

 What increases my risk for status epilepticus?

-- Not enough or withdrawal from antiepileptic medicine
+- Not enough antiepileptic medicine, or not taking your medicine as directed

 - Alcohol or drug abuse